dronzal/ASAP/README.md

   between the returned string and the defined commands.

 * However it is hard to train an own model, this could be done for the specific commands and action words.
 By using an self trained model for this, the commands could be recognised more easily.
+This model should work in parallel with the service of Google.

 #### Further Interesting Links